What time is registration?

-All are staff are volunteer during the summer months and at any retreats during the year.
+All our staff are volunteer during the summer months and at any retreats during the year.
 As well, registration and this website are run by volunteers.
 The only exception are staff who are considered "Full Time" (working five or more weeks during the summer) as they have the ability to fundraise money to help support them while at camp.
 Living Springs gives a small honorarium to staff who work during the summer.
 Please note that most staff are in post secondary schooling and this affects staffing levels during the summer and during any retreats.

 What happens during bad weather?

 During weather where safety becomes a concern, all staff and campers are moved to the Dining Hall.
 The Dining Hall was built in 2012 and is considered our storm building.
 Not only is it good looking, but it keeps us safe.

 How do I contact the camp?

 The camp phone number is 780-781-2636.
 This number will only be answered during the camp season and retreats.
 However, you may leave a voice mail at any time during the year and we will get back to you.
 For better response, we encourage you to send us a message here.